 Moving to a new home means making a lot of decisions in a very short amount of time.
 From boxing up your things to planning your relocation, it’s easy to forget to plan for the actual movers, themselves.
 Most movers in Phoenix Park, Florida, especially the do-it-yourself kind, are so happy to finally arrive in their new home that they don’t even mind that the dinner plates are chipped, there’s a scratch on the coffee table or their favorite lampshade is bruised and battered.
 However, with a bit of advance planning and imagination, you can turn one of life’s great stresses into an enjoyable experience.

 While most moving companies in the U.S. are reputable businesses, a few bad apples still remain – along with their victims’ cautionary tales.
 There are plenty of unethical moving outfits who are more interested in liberating you from your cash than delivering your possessions safe and sound.
 Every year, thousands of people—smart and stupid, rich and poor—fall victim to moving fraud, according to the “Protect Your Move” campaign by the Federal Motor Carrier Safety Administration.
 There are plenty of unethical moving outfits who are more interested in liberating you from your cash than delivering your possessions safe and sound.
-Rule of thumb: any company in Phoenix Park, Florida 32206 that quotes you a firm price without surveying your things by video or in-person, probably shouldn’t be trusted.
+Rule of thumb: any company in Phoenix Park, Florida 32206 that Long Distance Moving Quotes you a firm price without surveying your things by video or in-person, probably shouldn’t be trusted.

 To be safer, ask for three references — not just any references, but three who are from your area and who were moved within the past three months.